sjhloco/firewall_policy_report/README.md

 ## Caveats

 The *Rich* package is used to colourise the CLI output.
 Windows classic terminal is limited to 16 colors so Windows users would be better off using the new Windows Terminal if you want full colorised CLI output.
 It is purely cosmetic, not essential.

-### ASA
+#### ASA

 Only extended ACLs are supported.
-Including standard ACLs wont break the script, they will just be ignored like remark statements.
+Including standard ACLs wont break the script but will just be ignored.

-### Checkpoint
+#### Checkpoint

-Does not support individual ACE hit counts for expanded objects so the value for each ACE from an expanded group is the hit count for the overall rule.\
+Does not support individual ACE hit counts for expanded groups so the value for each ACE from an expanded group is the hit count for the overall rule.\
 The expanded ACL negated source and destination range produce a blank output in the API call so the standard ACL values are used for these cells.
 The expanded ACL does not expand application groups

 ## Unit testing